-In 1936, School departments and programs were part of the UNC School of Medicine at the University of North Carolina at Chapel Hill.
+In 1936, the School’s departments and programs were part of the School of Medicine at the University of North Carolina at Chapel Hill.
 In 1940, the UNC Board of Trustees approved public health as a separate school within the university, and the School awarded its first degrees in 1940.

-Over the years, the School has grown into seven departments and one program.
-The departments of epidemiology, environmental sciences and engineering, health policy and management, and public health nursing (now the Public Health Leadership Program) existed when the school was founded.
-The Department of Health Behavior was added in 1942, nutrition (also part of the School of Medicine) in 1946, biostatistics in 1949, and maternal and child health in 1950.
+Through the years, the School has grown into seven departments and one program.
+The departments of epidemiology, environmental sciences and engineering, health policy and management, and public health nursing (now the public health leadership program) existed when the school was founded.
+The Department of Health Behavior was added in 1942, nutrition (also part of the School of Medicine) in 1946, biostatistics in 1949 and maternal and child health in 1950.

-The School of Public Health at UNC has been engaged in overcoming social and health injustices for its entire history.
-Faculty, students and staff continue this tradition of working collaboratively in communities around North Carolina to overcome barriers to good health for all.
+The School of Public Health at UNC has been engaged in overcoming social and health injustices throughout its entire history.
+Faculty, students and staff continue this tradition of working collaboratively in communities across North Carolina to overcome barriers to good health for all.

 Faculty members have been coming and going across the world since the School began.
 For example, Bernard Greenberg, first a chair of biostatistics and later dean of the School, collaborated with colleagues in Egypt and a number of other countries, and our biostatisticians for years have trained their counterparts in Chile.